Manual Handling Training

 - Techniques for lifting, lowering, pushing, pulling and carrying loads

-- Manual Handling risk factors and how injuries can occur
+- Risk factors and how injuries can occur

 - Mechanical Aids available on the market to assist with your manual handling assessments